A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured

-Some of the early pioneering work in causal inference is credited to Cochran (1965), Rubin (1973a,b), and Holland (1986), and a somewhat different framework was proposed by Pearl (2009, 2010).
-For a more complete account of the history, see Camps-Valls et al. (2023).
-Much of the work has developed in Economics and Public Health, fields wherein it is necessary to determine whether or not an intervention has the desired causal effect.
-A classic example is the analysis of the so-called Lalonde data set, wherein data from an observational study is employed to assess the effect of a job training program on earnings (Lalonde 1986).
+Some of the early pioneering work in causal inference is credited to \citet{cochran}, \citet{robins1986} \citet{rubin_a, rubin_b}, and \citet{holland}; and a somewhat different framework is proposed by \citet{pearl2009, pearl2010}.
+For a more complete account of the history, see \citet{camps}.
+Much of the work has developed in Economics and Public Health, fields wherein it is necessary to determine whether a treatment (also called an intervention) has the desired causal effect.
+A classic example is the analysis of the so-called Lalonde data set, wherein data from an observational study are employed to assess the effect of a job training program on earnings \citep{lalonde}.
 Without the methods of causal inference, job training is found to have an adverse effect on earnings.
-However, after accounting for confounders, the effect is found to be positive (Dehejia and Wahba 1999; Ding 2024; Imbens and Xu 2024; Lalonde 1986).
+However, after accounting for confounders, the effect is found to be positive \citep{dehejia, ding_book, imbens_xu, lalonde}.
 Such findings have important public policy and public health implications.
-In another classic example, the effect of first-class seating on the proportion of survivors on the Titanic falls from 35\% to 16\% after the confounding effect of gender is taken into account (Cunningham 2021).
+In another classic example, the effect of first-class seating on the proportion of survivors on the Titanic falls from 35\% to 16\% after the confounding effect of gender is taken into account \citep{mixtape}.

 The more recent development of causal inference has spanned a wide range of fields, leading to different frameworks.
-At the broadest level, they are referred to as the potential outcomes framework, and the graphical model framework.
-The two frameworks are somewhat distinct, with advantages and disadvantages associated with both, and there have been attempts to unify them (Richardson and Robins 2013; Richardson, Evans, and Robins 2011).
-For a more complete taxonomy, see Pearl (2009), and Zeng and Wang (2022).
+At the broadest level, they are referred to as the potential outcomes framework and the graphical model framework.
+The two frameworks are somewhat distinct, with advantages and disadvantages associated with both, and there have been attempts to unify them \citep{richardson_robins, richardson_etal}.
+For a more complete taxonomy, see \citet{pearl2009, zeng_wang}.